New! Add Legal Advice & HR Law Webinars to your subscription. Learn more

 Employee at hybrid work

-Currently, the only exception included in the Bill specifies that an “industrial establishment” (i.e., an office building, factory, arena, shop or office) will not include an office located in a private residence.
+The only exception specifies that an “industrial establishment” (i.e., an office building, factory, arena, shop or office) will not include an office located in a private residence.
 This appears to indicate that technical work area requirements (e.g., air quality, temperature, washrooms) do not apply to private residences.
+Otherwise, there are no general exceptions in the OHSA, suggesting that all of the requirements under the Act (e.g., training, workplace harassment and violence, general duties to ensure the safety of workers) apply to workers who work from home.

 Updating Health and Safety Laws to Reflect Online Nature of Work